nattyco/software-bounty-program/README.md

 Please Note: Target month and bounty offer may change while their status is _Not Assigned_

 ## Reference

+**D** : Means _Depends on_.
+The project listed dependes on other project to be completed in order to be started.

 **Target Month** : Is the month where this functionality should reach production.
 It is considered to hit the target if it reaches production any day of that month.